torvalds/linux/Documentation/vm/page_owner.rst

 to enlarge the trace buffer for preventing overlapping until userspace program launched.
-And, launched program continually dump out the trace buffer for later analysis and it would change system behviour with more possibility rather than just keeping it in memory, so bad for debugging.
+And, launched program continually dump out the trace buffer for later analysis and it would change system behviour with more possibility rather than just keeping it in memory, so bad for deging.

 page owner can also be used for various purposes.
 For example, accurate fragmentation statistics can be obtained through gfp flag information of